 - Kids Groups

-- A Primary Advocate will work with you to create a plan that can assist you beyond your stay at our emergency shelter.
+- An Advocate will work with you to create a plan that can assist you beyond your stay at our emergency shelter.

 - Groups include: